 When the calculator is first activated, the 1.5-in/Hg Airflow Ratings Standard "radio button" is selected.
 The RESULTS category also defaults to a fixed pressure drop of 1.5-in/Hg or 20.3-in/H2O (these pressure drops are identical).
-To convert any known airflow measured at any pressure drop to the 1.5-in/Hg, 4-barrel standard, enter the measured airflow and pressure drop in the INPUT category (if needed, you can switch between Inches-of-Mercury[Hg] and Inches-of-Water[H2O] by clicking on the appropriate radio buttons in the INPUT and RESULTS categories).
+To convert any known airflow measured at any pressure drop to the 1.5-in/Hg, 4-barrel standard, enter the measured airflow and pressure drop in the INPUT category (if needed, you can switch between Inches-of-Mercury[Hg] and Inches-of-Water[H2O] by click-ing on the appropriate radio buttons in the INPUT and RESULTS categories).
 The converted airflow will be displayed in the Calculated Airflow field.
 You can change to any of the previous fields (by clicking on them or using the Tab or SHIFT-Tab keys) to explore their effects on calculated airflow.
-At any time, you can click Apply To Sim to load the new calculated airflow into the Total Induction Airflow
+At any time, you can click Apply To Sim to load the new calculated airflow into the Total Induction Airflow Rate field in the Induction category.
+Alternately, you can press Cancel to discard all entries and close the Airflow Pressure-Drop Converter.

-MODE 2: Switch the Airflow Ratings Standard to 2-Barrel Rating at 3.0-in/Hg Pressure Drop.
+MODE 2: Switch the Airflow Ratings Standard to 2-Bar- rel Rating at 3.0-in/ Hg Pressure Drop.
 Enter the known airflow and pressure drop in the Known Airflow category.
 The airflow at the 2-barrel rating standard will be displayed in the Calculated Airflow category.